Felipe VI: Mexico

 Felipe has had a good relationship with Mexico, coinciding in his first years of reign with president Enrique Peña Nieto, who favored this relationship.
 Felipe made a state visit to the North American country in 2015.
 However, things worsened with the rise to power of Andrés Manuel López Obrador.
 López Obrador was inaugurated as Mexican president in December 2018, an inauguration attended by the King, and from the beginning, the Mexican president expressed disapproval for what Spain and its companies represented.

 At the beginning of 2019, the Mexican president asked Felipe VI for an apology on behalf of the Crown and Spain for the events that occurred during the Spanish conquest of the Americas.
 The Royal Household did not respond to this request, forwarding the letter from the Mexican president to the Government.
 In a release, the Spanish government "firmly rejected" López Obrador's arguments and encouraged both governments to "work together" to "intensify the already existing relations of friendship and cooperation".
 This request for an apology and the criticism for not answering has been reiterated by the Mexican president on various occasions between 2020 and 2022.

 After this incident, neither the Royal Family nor the King's Household have spoken about the issue or intervened in any way in the relations between Spain and Mexico, leaving it in the hands of the Government.

 In 2024, incoming Mexican president Claudia Sheinbaum officially banned Felipe VI from attending her inauguration on 1 October, citing his failure to respond to López Obrador's letter.
 In response, the Spanish government said that it would boycott the event altogether.

+In March 2026, Felipe issued an acknowledgement of "abuses" made by Spanish conquistadors during the colonization of the Americas in remarks made at the National Archaeological Museum in Madrid.
+He also praised the role of the Crown in trying to prevent them, such as the promulgation of the Laws of the Indies.